Misleading content

 • Check the source of the article.
 Take a closer look at the website that is publishing a particular article.
 Consider the credibility of the page and if you are unfamiliar with the page, try to find more information about the author in particular.

 • Don't fall for the headline alone.
-Fake news stories post shocking headlines to grab attention, so check the whole article and note that caps, exclamation points are not indicating the credible source.
+Fake news stories post shocking headlines to grab attention, so check the whole article and note that caps and exclamation points do not indicate a credible source.

 • Fact-check.
 Fake news contains falsified dates, incorrect timelines, names, and altered facts.
 Look if the article you read is more recent or old and compare the publish date with another source.